TRIQS/triqs/doc/reference/c++/clef/introduction.rst

    std::cout<< "h(1)(2) = " << h(1)(2) << std::endl;

    // You an also use this to quickly write some lambda, as an alternative syntax to the C++ lambda
-   // with e.g. STL algorithms (with the advantage that the function is polymorphic !). std::vector<int> v = {0,-1,2,-3,4,5,-6};
+   // with e.g. STL algorithms (with the advantage that the function is polymorphic!). std::vector<int> v = {0,-1,2,-3,4,5,-6};
    // replace all negative elements (i.e. those for which i -> (i<0) return true), by 0
    std::replace_if(begin(v), end(v), i_ >> (i_<0), 0);